 Example 1.a: Fetching the SMQ broker table.

-Use of parenthesis () is optional in Lua for functions that take only one parameter and when this parameter is a literal string.
-We can therefore write the above line as:
+Using parentheses () is optional in Lua for functions that take only one parameter when this parameter is a literal string.
+We can therefore write the previous line as:

 local broker = require"smq.hub"